Troopy Build Series: LandCruiser 78-Series Overlander

 What’s Next:

-We are currently working on a whole bunch of changes to make the Troopy our vehicle for touring, check out our Instagram account if you want to know more, we’ll write more as time allows, but see below for some of the other aspects we are working on.
+We are currently working on many changes to make the Troopy our perfect touring vehicle.
+Check out our Instagram account if you want to know more.
+We’ll write more as time allows, but see below for some of the other aspects we are working on.

 12V Auxiliary Batteries and Solar

-In order to support simple things like the fridge and lighting, as well as water heating, induction cooking and general life on the road, we are installing a fairly comprehensive 12V system in the Troopy.
+We have installed a fairly comprehensive 12V system in the Troopy to support simple things like the fridge and lighting, water heating, induction cooking, and general life on the road.

 The key components are:

-We’ll post a link to the full install, with diagrams/schematics and parts shortly.
+We’ll post a link to the full installation with diagrams/schematics and parts shortly.

 Wall Panels